flydelabs/flyde/README.md

 # Flyde - Visual Programming Inside VSCode

-_"The world is asynchronous - don't try to force the systems we build into a synchronous framework!" - J. Paul Morisson R.I.P_
+_"The world is asynchronous - don't try to force the systems we build into a synchronous framework!" - J. Paul Morisson RIP_

 Flyde is a visual functional reactive flow-based programming tool that can be used to build anything from CLI tools to bots and webapps built.
 It comes with a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=flyde.flyde-vscode) that allows you to create Flyde flows from within your editor, and integrate them to your codebase using the runtime library.